V-TERM/cs7641_census_project/index.md

 Given new census data has become publicly available, we want to understand the influence a demographics shift has on the political scene, and if forecasting the result can be potentially accomplished.
 The current state-of-the-art looks at a limited set of features included in the data.
 Our proposed solution will accommodate ACS and Census data to gain a deeper understanding of the context using a series of unsupervised and supervised techniques.

+## Potential results and discussion

+  .
+Analysis on PCA results: feature importance across the census-voting prediction scenario.
+  .
+Demographic shifts across the years and how the said shifts may/not affect the voting.
+  .
+A robust ML model which predicts the voting results given demographic features.